-The approval process must fit within any active UH system-level course information system, such as Curriculum Central.
+The approval process must fit within any active UH system-level course information.

-The Chancellor, on the advice of the CCAAC and the Vice-Chancellor of Academic Affairs, shall instruct the Curriculum Coordinator to establish a standard online form for course creation and modification.
+The Chancellor, on the advice of the Curriculum Committee and the Vice-Chancellor of Academic Affairs, shall instruct the Curriculum Coordinator to establish a standard online form for course creation and modification.
 The questions included in the form shall be associated to the questions found at the UH system-level curriculum system.

 III.
 Course Creation, Modification, Activation, and Deactivation Steps